nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `undo`

-- Note that anything written after the `undo` command will be ignored.
+- Note that any arguments written after the `undo` command will be ignored.
+- Note that an error message will be returned to the user if there are no changes left to undo.

 Example: